rushikotak007/Cloth-Store/README.md

 CLOTH STORE

-This website is created specially for SNSILOS during onboarding process.
+This e-commerce website is created using fakestore API to demonstrate my front-end development skills.
 I have tried to keep it minimal and at he same time trying to showcase my development skills

 Tech Stack:
 React JS, Tailwind CSS, API, Advanced JavaScript,